UtkarshDubeyGIT/Reelspro/README.md

-# Reelspro
+# ReelsPro

-Reelspro is a modern, full-stack video sharing platform built with Next.js 15, TypeScript, MongoDB (via Mongoose), and NextAuth for authentication.
-It features secure user registration, login, video upload (with ImageKit integration), and a responsive UI styled with Tailwind CSS and DaisyUI.
+ReelsPro is a modern, full-stack short-form video platform built with Next.js 15, TypeScript, MongoDB (via Mongoose), and NextAuth for authentication.
+It features secure user registration, login, video upload (with ImageKit integration), and a beautiful UI built with shadcn/ui and Tailwind CSS.
+Focused on 9:16 vertical videos with a TikTok/Instagram Reels-style scrolling feed.

 ## Features

 - **User Authentication:**

   - Secure registration and login using NextAuth and credentials provider.
   - Passwords are hashed with bcryptjs.
   - Session management with JWT.

 - **Video Upload & Management:**

   - Upload videos and images using ImageKit (with server-side authentication).
   - Video metadata (title, description, thumbnail, etc.) stored in MongoDB.
   - Video transformation and quality settings supported.

 - **API Endpoints:**

   - `/api/auth/register`: Register a new user.
   - `/api/auth/[...nextauth]`: NextAuth authentication routes.
   - `/api/imagekit-auth`: Get ImageKit authentication parameters.
   - `/api/videos`: Get all videos or upload a new video (protected route).

 - **Frontend:**

   - Built with React and Next.js App Router.
   - Responsive design with Tailwind CSS and DaisyUI.
   - Modern UI with custom fonts (Geist).